 Query letters are a much-debated practice in the writing community.
-The majority of writers swear by them, but others feel they are a waste of time.
+Many writers swear by them, but others feel they are a waste of time.
+Formal query letters were the accepted practice in the magazine and book market, but submissions have become much more casual in the age of blogs and other web-based publications.
 There are many successful writers who stick to sending completed manuscripts or informal, ultra-brief queries.
-This practice has especially grown in the age of email, where a less formal writing style has taken root.
 See Bob Sassone’s article The Query Trap if you want to look further into that strategy.

 Here are some advantages to writing a formal query letter: